swaroop-john/swaroop-john/README.md

 - 👋 Hi, I’m @swaroop-john
-- 👀 I’m interested in AWS, Cloud Technologies, Linux, Python, IT Networking, IT Security, Game Development
+- 👀 I’m interested in AWS, Cloud Technologies, DevOps, Linux, Python, IT Networking, IT Security, Game Development
 - 🌱 I’m currently learning Green Computing
 - 💞️ I’m looking to collaborate on Python, DevOps or automation related projects
 - 📫 How to reach me  1.
 Twitter: @swaroopjohn 2.
 LinkedIn: linkedin.com/in/swaroop-john-pm